Freedom of Association and Collective Bargaining, Child Labour, and Forced or Compulsory Labour

 Issues concerning violation of forced or compulsory labour within our supply chain are addressed in the Supplier Code of Conduct document which has been mailed to suppliers in all regions.

 Transparency within our supply chains is of key importance to us.
 All our suppliers must go through an approval process where we check their quality systems and performance.
 We completed our initial work with Sedex (Supplier Ethical Data Exchange), which involved asking 200 of our suppliers based on their geographical location and market origin, to register with Sedex and complete their questionnaire.
-We have analysed results from suppliers and started to risk assess them developing a process flow diagram to help us take action where necessary.
-In 2018 our Corporate Ethics Committee will continue to engage with, and assess, suppliers in countries where there is a higher risk of modern slave labour.
+We have analysed results from suppliers and started to risk assess them developing a process flow diagram to help us act where necessary.
+In 2018 our corporate ethics committee will continue to engage with, and assess, suppliers in countries where there is a higher risk of modern slave labour.

 About cookies on this site